aflin/rampart/docs/source/mm1.rst

 used to qualify hits.

 Metamorph is the search engine inside of Texis which contains maximum capability for identification of a diverse variety of lexical items.
 No other program has such an extended capability to recognize these items.
 We can look for special expressions by themselves or in proximity to sets of concepts.
 Logical set operators ’and’, ’or’, and ’not’ are applied to whole sets of lexical items, rather than just single, specified lexical items.
-Because Metamorph is so fast, benchmarked even in its very early years of development as searching up to 4.5 megabytes per second in some Unix environments, we can read text live where required and get extremely impressive results.
+Because Metamorph is so fast, we can read text live where required and get extremely impressive results.

 Where stream text is involved, such as for a message analysis system where large amounts of information are coming in at a steady rate, or a